graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-06/2025-06-01-parallel-scaling-laws.md

 ### Methodology

-PARSCALE executes $P$ forward passes in parallel, each conditioned with a unique learned prefix.
+PARSCALE executes $P$ forward passes in parallel, each conditioned with a unique learned prefix (implemented via prefix tuning).
 Outputs of the different streams are combined using a learned aggregation MLP.

-Conceptually this is similar to ensembling, but with almost complete parameter sharing between the members (~0.2% extra per stream).
+Unlike inference-time tricks (e.g., beam search or self-consistency), PARSCALE learns the aggregation during _training_, leading to more effective use of parallel compute.
+Conceptually this is similar to ensembling, but with almost complete parameter sharing between the members.

-Unlike inference-time tricks (e.g. beam search), the diversity between streams in PARSCALE is learned during training and used at inference, enabling more effective use of parallelism.

-The method was tested both in pre-training (up to 1T tokens) and in post-training (LoRA-style) settings.
+#### Training Strategy

+To reduce training costs, they propose a two-stage approach:

+- Stage 1: Standard pre-training (1T tokens)
+- Stage 2: Add PARSCALE (20B tokens, 2% overhead)

+Dramatically reduces cost of parallel scaling training (which requires $P$ forward passes) only applied to the final 20B tokens, not the full 1T.

 ### Results